ibm-datapalooza/cscc-tutorial/README.md

 5. Click 'create'.

-6. Select 'Service Credentials' in the left panel and note down your URL, username and password.
+6. Select 'Service Credentials' in the left panel and note down your username and password.

 #### Train Watson Natural Language Classifier
 The service instance you have just created is blank, it needs to be trained before it can be used.